meganemichel/nf-tower-docs/hugo/content/docs/installation/installation.md

 ## Overview

 Nextflow Tower is an open source monitoring and managing platform for Nextflow workflows.
-Source and full instructions are available [here](https://github.com/seqeralabs/nf-tower).
+Source code and full instructions are available [here](https://github.com/seqeralabs/nf-tower).

 {{% tip %}}